-- Mergers and Acquisitions: Through operations like currency conversion, these banks facilitate the merger of two or more companies across the globe and also the acquisition of one business unit by the other organization.
+- Mergers and Acquisitions: Through operations like currency conversion, these banks facilitate the merger of two or more companies across the globe and also the acquisition of one business unit by the other is organization.

-- Trust and Consultancy Services: The merchant banks provide various other services like investment advice and trust building to the client companies.
+- Trust and Consultancy Services: The merchant banks provide various other services like investment advice and trust-building to the client companies.

 - Fund Management: The merchant banks continuously function towards managing and handling of the funds deposited by the clients wisely.